How to Write a Vacation Request Email (+ Tips & Examples)

 Example #2: Informal vacation request email

-If you and your boss are close because you have worked together for years, an informal vacation request email might work best.
+If you have a close relationship with your team because you’ve worked together for years, you can suggest an informal vacation request email.

 Here’s an example of an informal email of this type: